Saturday, March 29, 2008

 View from a small place in the middle of the way where the train stopped

 We finally got to Chihuahua and were really tired and dirty from the trip.
 We checked into some cheap hostel.
 I felt really crapy the whole night, my stomach was hurting and I felt like throwing up all the time...
 Eventually I was so sick in Chihuahua that I spent the whole day in bed and I couldn't eat anything, do anything else but lay down.
 The worst part is that that day was Christmas eve...
 I don't think that I ever had so crapy Christmas, in a cheap hostel room and sick.
 Although Jaime was really nice and brought me some pudding and sprite to eat something.
 Eventually we ended up eating in Burger King and watching a film in that day.
-Well, Burger King junk food really didn't help my stomach ache, but at least it was something to remember :P
+Well, Burger King junk food really didn't help my stomach ache, but at least it was something to remember.

 In Chihuahua we visited eventually quite many museums and sights, since we were staying there 3 nights because I was sick..
 One of the museums was the house of Panco Villa, a famous man in the history of Mexico, a guy who was fighting in the revolution.
 The house was really cool!